 - Guides outward-facing US and international activities, including collaborations and coalitions

 Rationale: The changing healthcare environment has significant impacts on laboratory medicine, and it is essential that ADLM be at the forefront of anticipating and speaking for member needs.
 Whether addressing issues of reimbursement, laboratory standards, or international relations, ADLM needs to be involved.
 These efforts can be most successful when coordinated with other organizations that share common goals.
 This might include liaisons with other U.S. based associations, as well as with the International Federation of Clinical Chemistry and Laboratory Medicine (IFCC), and other groups as appropriate.

 Purpose: To set direction for the ADLM publications program, based on the strategic vision of the Board; and to ensure a coherent publications strategy for the association.

 - Sets association-wide publication policies

 - Ensures that ADLM publications cover the breadth of the field

 - Identifies gaps in coverage and ways to address them

 - Note: The Publications Core Committee will not direct journal content

-Rationale: AACC’s many excellent publications will benefit from increased collaboration and communication, allowing them to share expertise and work together to ensure a strategic approach to publications for the association.
+Rationale: ADLM’s many excellent publications will benefit from increased collaboration and communication, allowing them to share expertise and work together to ensure a strategic approach to publications for the association.

 SYCL Core Committee